jrdallen97/dotfiles/nvim/.config/nvim/CHEATSHEET.md

     - `:diffo[ff]!`: Turn off diff mode for all windows in the current tab.
 - Use `<C-v>` to type literal escape characters
     - `<C-v><Esc>` outputs a literal escape character ``, which can be used with commands e.g. `:norm`
+- Command-line window
+    - The command-line window lets you find previous commands/searches to edit or rerun them
+    - Opening the window:
+        - `q:`: Command history
+        - `q/`: Search history
+        - `q?`: Backwards search history (same list as `q/`)
+        - `<C-f>`: While already in the command line
+    - Within the window:
+        - `<CR>`:  Rerun the selected command
+        - `<C-c>`: Move the selected command to the command line and close the window

 ### Settings